rodw/rodw.github.com/article/how-to-develop-a-sourcing-strategy.md

 <li>A garish diagram that might help you communicate all of these things.</li>
 </ol>

-There are of course much more robust ways to go about any step in this process, but this approach is likely to give you 80% of the value at 20% of the effort.

-The really hard work is still up to you, of course, but you now have a simple process to frame the work that you're doing.
+The really hard work is still up to you, of course, but now you have a simple process to frame the work that you're doing.

 That hard work is also the interesting work, however, so don't be afraid to have a little fun with it or look for creative solutions.